mkarner07/mkarner07.github.io/_posts_not_published/2023-10-20-7-books-of-highly-productive-people.md

 Drucker's insights unveil the secrets of successful leadership by highlighting eight crucial virtues, from meticulous planning to responsible decision-making and productive communication.

-In this riveting exploration, it is discover that, contrary to conventional belief, effectiveness isn't a mystical quality but a skill that can be learned and mastered.
+In this riveting exploration, it is discovered that, contrary to conventional belief, effectiveness isn't a mystical quality but a skill that can be learned and mastered.
 Drucker sheds light on the demanding role of leaders, who must juggle their time, balance operational tasks, and ensure their efforts serve the greater organizational good.

 Effective leaders, as Drucker unveils, possess a distinct set of qualities.
 They excel in time management, prioritize results over methods, harness strengths, establish clear priorities, and, perhaps most crucially, make impactful decisions.

 Dive into “[The Effective Executive](https://amzn.to/47g84Tx)” to unlock the secrets of becoming an influential and impactful leader!

 ## SCRUM: How to do twice the work in half the time